ericweikl/docker-playground/README.md

 This repository is intended for people who want to test-drive [docker](http://docker.io).
 It provides a [Vagrant](http://www.vagrantup.com/) box with docker installed.

+If you're lazy, you can also just watch a [screencast](http://ericweikl.github.io/docker-playground/) to see docker in action a bit.

 ## Prerequisites

 * [Vagrant](http://www.vagrantup.com/downloads.html)